Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Preliminaries and Background

-We will typically suppress the explicit $(\rho,\zeta)$ dependence in the notation unless it is necessary for disambiguation within a given statement or proof, using the notations $W^N$ and $w$ instead of $W_{\rho,\zeta}^N$ and $w_{\rho,\zeta}$. \end{defi} Of particular note is the case $(\rho,\zeta)=(0,1)$ (corresponding to $a=b=1$ with $\theta$ undetermined); here $W^N$ is a Ginibre Brownian motion.
+To lighten notation we will often drop the subscripts $\rho,\zeta$ if there can be no confusion. \end{defi} Of particular note is the case $(\rho,\zeta)=(1,0)$ (corresponding to $a=b=1$ with $\theta$ undetermined); here $W^N$ is a Ginibre Brownian motion.

+As we proceed to consider putative large-$N$ limits, it is useful to disambiguate the dimension of the Brownian motion processes.

+\begin{notation} The processes above will be indexed by $N$ as needed.
+Moreover, the parameters $(\rho,\zeta)$ will remain fixed throughout most of this paper.
+As such, for readability, we often suppress the explicit dependence of the notation for the Brownian motion processes on the parameters, and define